MistEO/MaaMCP/README_EN.md

 ### 👀 Screen Recognition

-- `ocr` - Optical Character Recognition (efficient, recommended for priority use, OCR model auto-downloads on first use)
+- `screencap_and_ocr` - Optical Character Recognition (efficient, recommended for priority use, OCR model auto-downloads on first use)
-- `screencap` - Screenshot capture (use as needed, high token cost)
+- `screencap_only` - Screenshot capture, then processed by large model vision (use as needed, high token cost)

 ### 🎮 Device Control